Blog

 • The right audience (targeting)

 Pro tip: To create a really effective social ad, opt for video content that doesn’t sell your space, but tells a story.
-Show how your space provides value to your members and how it can help solve the problems of your potential clients.
+Show how your space provides value to your members and how it can help solve their problems.

 13. Sponsor a podcast

 Sponsoring a podcast is a popular and effective advertising channel for consumer product goods.
-However, it can also serve as a channel for coworking spaces when executed correctly.
+But what about coworking spaces?

-The trick is to choose a podcast with:
+The trick for effective podcast sponsorship is to sponsor a podcast with:

 • A topic that appeals to your target audience